Iceberg the size of Sydney breaks off from east Antarctica

-CANBERRA (DPA) - An iceberg the size of urban Sydney has broken away from east Antarctica, but not due to climate change, the Australian Antarctic Divisions (AAD) said on Tuesday (Oct 1).
+CANBERRA • An iceberg the size of urban Sydney has broken away from east Antarctica, but not because of climate change, the Australian Antarctic Division (AAD) said yesterday.

 The iceberg, officially called D-28, separated from the front of the ice shelf, which scientists had been monitoring closely since the early 2000s, according to AAD, an Australian government agency.

-It had been predicted that a large iceberg would break off between 2010-2015.
+It had already been predicted that a large iceberg would break off between 2010 and 2015.

 The last major calving event on the Amery Ice Shelf, which has an estimated floating ice area of 60,000 sq km, was in 1963-64.